dereneaton/ipyrad/docs/tutorial_intro_cli.rst

-There are 4 main parts to this step: (1) It creates a new Assembly called iptest, since this is our first time running any steps for the named assembly.
-(2) It launches a number of parallel Engines, by default this is the number of available CPUs on your machine.
-(3) It sorts the files and writes the outputs, as shown in the progress bars.
-(4) It saves the Assembly.
+There are 4 main parts to this step: (1) It creates a new Assembly called iptest, since this is our first time running any steps for the named assembly; (2) It launches a number of parallel Engines, by default this is the number of available CPUs on your machine; (3) It performs the step functions, in this case it sorts the data and writes the outputs; and (4) It saves the Assembly.

 Have a look at the results of this step in the ``iptest_fastqs/`` output directory: